Nghiait123456/SystemDesignBigProject/Amazon/README.md

 The shipping information will be updated in the respective Order History depending on the business of each carrier. </br>

+Finally, Reconciliation Service will automatically match all import and export orders in Inventory Service with Order Service, all abnormalities will be alerted.
+Errors are almost not allowed to occur, but the financial system, warehousing always must have a Reconciliation Service running in parallel.
+There will be anomalies that will be very complicated to deal with by software, but by humans it will be very simple. </br>

 ## User Profile Flow  <a name="user-profile-flow"></a>

 User Profile Service will be a read-only service, it aggregates the necessary information of the User and saves it in Redis.
 This is done by getting service information, updating via event sourcing. </br>

 ## Infra Explain  <a name="infra-explain"></a>

 ## Load Balance  <a name="load-balance"></a>

 A large product like Amazon, users are scattered across the globe and at peak times, can have several million rps.
 (This